Pyogenics/WOTBSCPGFormat/README.md

 ## .SCG
 The largest out of the two files, contains model data like vertices.
 ### Header
-The file starts with "SCPG", aka the magic `53 43 50 47` and contains a small header of 11 bytes.
-The 9th and 13th byte contain a number with unknown purpose.
+The file starts with "SCPG", aka the magic `53 43 50 47` and contains a small header of 12 bytes.
+The 9th and 13th byte contain the number of blobs contained within the file.

 Example: `53 43 50 47 01 00 00 00  53 00 00 00 53 00 00 00`
 ### Blobs